Donner Party: First relief

 The rescuers concealed the fate of the snowshoe party, informing the rescued migrants only that they did not return because they were frostbitten.
 Patty and Tommy Reed were soon too weak to cross the snowdrifts, and no one was strong enough to carry them.
 Margret Reed faced the agonizing predicament of accompanying her two older children to Bear Valley and watching her two frailest be taken back to Truckee Lake without a parent.
 She made rescuer Aquilla Glover swear on his honor as a Mason that he would return for her children.
-Patty Reed told her, "Well, mother, if you never see me again, do the best you can."
-Upon their return to the lake, the Breens flatly refused them entry to their cabin, but after Glover left more food, the children were grudgingly admitted.
+Patty told her, "Well, mother, if you never see me again, do the best you can."
+Upon their return to the lake, the Breens refused them entry to their cabin, but after Glover left more food, the children were grudgingly admitted.

 The rescue party was dismayed to find that the first cache station had been broken into by animals, leaving them without food for four days.
 After struggling on the walk over the pass, John Denton slipped into a coma and died.
 Ada Keseberg died soon afterwards; her mother was inconsolable, refusing to let the child's body go.
 After several days' more travel through difficult country, the rescuers grew very concerned that the children would not survive.
 Some of them ate the buckskin fringe from one of the rescuer's pants, and the shoelaces of another, to the relief party's surprise.
 On their way down from the mountains, they met the next rescue party, which included James Reed.
 Upon hearing his voice, Margret sank into the snow, overwhelmed.

 After those rescued migrants made it safely into Bear Valley, William Hook, Jacob Donner's stepson, broke into food stores and fatally gorged himself.
 The others continued to Sutter's Fort, where Virginia Reed wrote, "I really thought I had stepped over into paradise".
-She was amused to note one of the young men asked her to marry him, although she was only 13 years old and recovering from starvation, but she turned him down.
+She was amused to note one of the young men asked her to marry him, although she was only 13 and recovering from starvation, but she turned him down.